AlexRoar/CppSwiftyList/README.md

 | deOptimize     |    O(n)   |      O(n)     |
 | checkUp        |    O(n)   |      O(n)     |
 | print          |    O(n)   |      O(n)     |

+### Deoptimize?
+Yes.
+I implemented a function that deoptimises your list as HELL by making n random permutations.
+Complete antipod for `optimize()`& Needed for global balance of energy in the world.